K1991O/interactive_mnist/README.md

-# interactive_mnist
+# Interactive MNIST Model
-A canvas users can input numbers and it shows how nodes connections result in a answer.
+A canvas where users can input numbers and it shows how node connections result in an answer.